jonbra/BIOS-IN5410/exercises/Exercise_7.md

 ```
 - Save the file as my_first_script.R
 - Run the script in R by typing `Rscript my_first_script.R`
 - You should see a list of files printed to the screen.
-Type the `pwd` command in the terminal and check that it prints the same files.
+Type the `ls` command in the terminal and check that it prints the same files.